-- After checking your vagina and cervix, your HCP may take a thin plastic stick and a special tiny brush (that looks like a broom) and gently wipe away some of the cells from your cervix.
-This is a Pap test, which senses early changes of the cervix before they become cancer.
+- After checking your vagina and cervix, your HCP may take a thin plastic stick and a special tiny brush (that looks like a super tiny broom) and gently wipe away some of the cells from your cervix.
+This is a Pap test, which can find early changes of the cervix before they become cancer.
 Most girls have normal Pap tests.

 - If you are having vaginal discharge, your HCP will take another sample to check for yeast and other causes of discharge.

 - If you’re having sex, your HCP will take another sample from the cervix and/or vagina and a urine test to check for sexually transmitted infections.
 When all of these samples have been taken, your HCP will close the speculum and gently take it out of your vagina.